Connum/hanzi-colorize/README.rst

 There is an addon for Anki2 coming soon.
 Meanwhile, read the "Development" section below.

+The addon aims to be compatible with the note types made available with the "Fluent Forever" language learning method.
+If there are multiple stroke order fields in a note type (e.g. the "All Purpose Chinese/Japanese Card"), only the first field is getting populated with all the stroke order diagrams.
+You'll have to cut/paste them to their respective fields.

 Downloading and Running the Software
 ------------------------------------